A Gr\"obner Basis for Schubert Patch Ideals

 \section{Abstract}

 Schubert patch ideals are a class of generalized determinantal ideals.
 They are prime defining ideals of open patches of Schubert varieties in the type $A$ flag variety.
-In this paper, we adapt E. Gorla, J. Migliore, and U. Nagel’s ``Grobner basis via linkage" technique to prove a conjecture of A. Yong, namely, the essential minors of every Schubert patch ideal form a Gr\"{o}bner basis.
+In this paper, we adapt the linkage-theoretic approach of E. Gorla, J. Migliore, and U. Nagel to prove a conjecture of A. Yong, namely, that the essential minors of every Schubert patch ideal form a Gr\"{o}bner basis.
 Using the same approach, we recover the result of A. Woo and A. Yong that the essential minors of a Kazhdan-Lusztig ideal form a Gr\"{o}bner basis.
-With respect to standard grading, we also show that homogeneous Schubert patch ideals and homogeneous Kazhdan-Lusztig ideals (and hence, the Schubert determinantal ideals) are glicci.
+With respect to the standard grading of assigning degree 1 to each variable, we also show that homogeneous Schubert patch ideals and homogeneous Kazhdan-Lusztig ideals (and hence, Schubert determinantal ideals) are glicci.